Radbuglet/autoken/README.md

 You may occasionally see fallible borrow methods which take in a [`PotentialMutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.PotentialMutableBorrow.html) or [`PotentialImmutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.PotentialImmutableBorrow.html) "loaner" guard.
-The reason for these guards is somewhat similar to why we need loaner guards for other conditionally created borrows with the added caveat that, because the borrow only happens if it is allowed to happen, the guard need not cause a static analysis warning if its in a scope that already has confounding borrows since, if they truly do alias, the borrow won't actually happen at runtime.
+The reason for these guards is somewhat similar to why we need loaner guards for other conditionally created borrows with the added caveat that, because these borrow guards are being used with a fallible borrow method, it is assumed that the aliasing with an existing borrow can be handled gracefully at runtime.
+Because of this assumption, `PotentialMutableBorrows` do not emit a warning if another confounding borrow guard is already in scope.

 ```rust
 let my_cell = MyCell::new(1u32);